 Weather Tu Po’s final words were taken seriously, is not mentioned.
 Three years after the execution however, the King brought his dukes to hunt on his own hunting grounds.
 There were hundreds of chariots, thousands of escorts following them as well as a ghost that promised he would return for revenge.

-At noon, Tu-Po appeared, riding a white horse and a cart, wearing a red coat with a red bow and arrow in hand.
+At noon, Tu-Po appeared as a ghost, riding a white horse and a cart, wearing a red coat with a red bow and arrow in hand.
 He took up the chase of King Xuan and shot the king in the heart and broke the king’s spine.
 At the time, it is reported that no one saw the killing and no one heard it.
 No matter what the real situation was like, The king fell and Tu Po got his revenge.

 If King Xuan really died of an arrow is today a bit unclear.
-In some accounts it is said that King Xuan died after dreaming that Tu Po shot him to death with an arrow.
+In some accounts it is said that King Xuan died of something else after dreaming that Tu Po shot him to death with an arrow.

 In both cases, the innocent and wronged minister got his revenge and King Xuan’s son, was the last of the western Zhou to lead.